When to Use “To Whom It May Concern”

 When sending a cover letter in response to a job advertisement, it is inappropriate to use the phrase “To Whom It May Concern” since this will appear lazy to the recruiters.
 Instead, the candidate should attempt to look for information about the company to know the hiring manager’s name.

-Some of the places to find the information include the company’s ‘About Us’ page, the company’s LinkedIn page or contacting the recruiter to get the correct name of the hiring manager.
-Using the specific name of the hiring manager in the salutation instead of a generic salutation makes the candidate stand out from the rest of the applicants.
+Some of the places to find the information include the company’s “About Us” page, the company’s LinkedIn page – or one may try contacting the recruiter to get the correct name of the hiring manager.
+Using the specific name of the hiring manager in the salutation instead of a generic salutation can make the candidate stand out in a positive way from the rest of the applicants.

-If the applicant is unable to find the name of the individual conducting the hiring, he/she can address the letter to the specific department of the company that is advertising its open positions.
+If the applicant is unable to find the name of the individual conducting the hiring, he/she can address the letter to the specific department of the company that is advertising the open position.
 For example, if the marketing department of the company is looking for new marketing assistants, the applicant can address the letter to the marketing department of the company.
-It helps to create some form of personalization rather than using “To Whom It May Concern,” which may be unappealing to recruiters.

 If the applicant fails to get the name of the hiring manager and the specific department of the company that is advertising open positions, he/she can address the letter directly to the recruiting department.
-It shows that the applicant at least did some research since it’s the recruiting department personnel who are tasked with reviewing the paperwork to narrow down to the candidates who met the requirements of the job.
+It shows that the applicant at least did some research, since it’s the recruiting department personnel who are tasked with reviewing the paperwork to narrow down the list of candidates who meet the requirements of the job.

 Advance your career in investment banking, private equity, FP&A, treasury, corporate development and other areas of corporate finance.

 Get certified as a financial analyst with CFI’s FMVA™ Program.